wpdirectory/wpdir/README.md

 WPDirectory provides a web interface for viewing and searching the WordPress.org [Plugin](https://plugins.svn.wordpress.org/) and [Theme](https://themes.svn.wordpress.org/) Repositories.
 It is spawned from the [WPDS](https://github.com/PeterBooker/wpds) project and aims to avoid many people having to download and search the data locally.

-WPDirectory is still in early development and the website is not yet live.
-I hope to have a functioning prototype by the end of June.
-Once it is live it will be available at [wpdirectory.net](https://wpdirectory.net).
+WPDirectory is still in early development but now has an alpha version intermittently live at [https://wpdirectory.net/](https://wpdirectory.net/).
+I am currently working towards improving the user-experience and then I will arrange production hosting.

 ## FAQs